The 2nd Workshop on Recommendation with Generative Models

 Submitted papers must be a single PDF file in the template of ACM WWW 2024.
 Submissions can be of varying length from 4 to 8 pages, plus unlimited pages for references.
 The authors may decide on the appropriate length of the paper as no distinction is made between long and short papers.
 All submitted papers will follow the "double-blind" review policy and undergo the same review process and duration.
 Expert peer reviewers in the field will assess all papers based on their relevance to the workshop, scientific novelty, and technical quality.

 Submission site: https://easychair.org/conferences/?conf=thewebconf2024_workshops (track of "The 2nd Workshop on Recommendation with Generative Models").
 Accepted papers have the option to be included in the WWW Companions proceedings.
-And there will be the Best Paper Award and the Best Paper Runner-Up Award for this workshop!

 Important Dates